MitjaTez/MitjaTez/README.md

 - 👋 Hi, I’m Mitja Težak

+-
 - 👀 I’m interested in Web Development (Front-end).

+-
-- 🌱 I’m currently learning React.js.
+- 🌱 I’m currently learning MERN stack.

+-
-- ⚡ Fun fact: Slovenian national champ in Skateboarding.
+- ⚡ Fun fact: Slovenian national champ in Skateboarding.👋

 <!---
 MitjaTez/MitjaTez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.